-The Lecturer shall ordinarily possess at least a master's degree or its equivalent and show genuine promise of teaching ability and capacity for professional growth.
-The Lecturer position is reserved for individuals who have demonstrated their competency to teach at the University and who wish to have a long-term teaching position with the University, but who may lack the terminal degree.
+The Lecturer shall ordinarily possess at least a master's degree or its equivalent, show competency in instruction and maintain currency in their field.
 Other professional activities, in addition to teaching, may be mutually agreed to between the University and the Lecturer.
-These activities vary because of departmental needs and the Lecturer's specific qualifications.
-Therefore, no attempt is made herein to define such additional activities.
 Because of these diverse responsibilities, each Lecturer's contract must explicitly state the activities mutually agreed to by the Lecturer and the University.
 It is understood that compensation shall be commensurate with the Lecturer's total responsibilities.
-The initial contract may be offered for a period of no longer than three years and is renewable indefinitely.
 Tenure is not granted to those holding the rank of Lecturer, nor is tenure ever to be considered having been awarded because of a long-term relationship.
-In all instances, the terms of the contract shall prevail.
-In the event that a person holding the rank of Lecturer is promoted to a tenurable position, time served in the rank of Lecturer shall count towards the eligibility requirements for tenure.
+In the event that a person holding the rank of Lecturer is promoted to a tenurable rank, the length of service as a Lecturer will count toward the time periods for tenure specified in Article VI A unless the Lecturer, Chair and Dean agree in writing to count some other specified number of years in service toward tenure at the time of promotion to tenurable rank.